Prague Experience logoPrague tourist information & travel guide logo

 Easter River Cruises

-A boat trip is also the easiest way to see the sights: just sit back and relax with a drink in hand, and take it all in!
+A boat trip is also the easiest way to see the sights: just sit back and relax with a drink, and take it all in!

 Boats are either heated or air-conditioned depending on the weather, ensuring a comfortable and enjoyable experience in all conditions.